motioneye-project/motioneye-client/README.md

 from motioneye_client.client import MotionEyeClient

 async def query_motioneye_server():
-  async with MotionEyeClient("localhost", 8765) as client:
+  async with MotionEyeClient("http://localhost:8765") as client:
       if not client:
         return